Advertisement

 The rule is simple: move the decimal point until the number in front is between 1 and 10.
 The number of places you move becomes the exponent on 10.

-Once you get comfortable with the pattern, you can use this calculator as a quick checker while doing homework or exam prep.
-For example, after solving a physics problem by hand, enter your result here to make sure your final power of ten is correct.
-If you need help with other topics, you can jump to tools like the BMI Calculator or BMR Calculator when you’re in health and fitness mode.
+Once you get comfortable with the pattern, use this calculator as a quick checker while doing homework or exam prep.
+For example, after solving a physics problem by hand, enter your result here to confirm the final power of ten is correct.
+If you need help with other topics, our BMI calculator and BMR calculator are available for health and fitness work.

 Using the Scientific Notation Calculator Step by Step